top of page

 I figure, where's the magic in making fancy books out of fancy paper?
 I'm a sucker for a good makeover, and nothing gets me going like watching something so-so get transformed into something spectacular.

 So if you ask me, the absolute BEST paper for making books is the paper you already have!
-Because unless you need an archival, heirloom album to store all your precious preciousness, ordinary paper has you covered.
+After all, unless you want to make an heirloom album of precious family photos, ordinary paper has you covered.

 Not convinced?
 Let me show you!